-"Dancing the Hempen Jig" was the punishment for pirates caught and convicted of their crimes.
+$'\mathrm{D}$ ancing the hempen jig" was the punishment for pirates caught and convicted of their crimes.
 The "hempen jig" was the dance of death at the end of the hangman's hemp rope.
 Pirates joked about execution, but this bravado often vanished when they were faced with the gallows.
-However for most pirates the everyday dangers of life at sea were more of a hazard than the hangman.
+However, for most pirates, the everyday dangers of life at sea were more of a hazard than the hangman.
 Relatively few were brought to justice, and even those found guilty were often pardoned.
-For privateers, capture meant only imprisonment, with the possibility of freedom in an exchange of prisoners.
-But many privateers feared prison; gaols were disease-ridden places from which many never returned.
+For privateers, capture meant only imprisonment, with the possibility of freedom through an exchange of prisoners.
+But many privateers feared prison; jails were disease-ridden places from which many never returned.